This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Dairy Farm – 1”.

 14. What type of bedding is recommended for groups of calves?

-Explanation: Calf should have a proper bedding to ensure rest and productivity.
-Bedding which consist of leaves, straw etc is recommended.
+Explanation: Calf should have proper bedding to ensure rest and productivity.
+Bedding which consists of leaves, straw etc is recommended.

 15. What is an example of a non protein nitrogen (NPN) used as a protein source in dairy feeds?

 Explanation: Non-protein nitrogen compounds (NPN) are a group of high-protein feedstuffs.
 NPN feeds are feeds which contain nitrogen in a form other than peptides or proteins.
-Urea is a example of NPN.
+Urea is an example of NPN.

 Sanfoundry Global Education & Learning Series – Dairy Engineering.